Detection and Tracking of Multiple Mice Using Part Proposal Networks: Parts Tracking of Multi-mouse

 \section{Parts Tracking of Multi-mouse}

-In order to achieve successful body and part tracking for all the mice freely interacting in a home cage, we here propose a Bayesian-inference Integer linear program (BILP) formulation.
-Solving this BILP will yield an optimal solution which provides the locations of mouse parts in continuous videos, whilst fulfilling mouse part association over time.
+In order to achieve successful body and part tracking for all the mice freely interacting in a home cage, we here propose a Bayesian-inference Integer Linear Program (BILP) formulation.
+Solving this BILP will yield an optimal solution to provide the locations of mouse parts (i.e., head and tail) in continuous videos, whilst fulfilling mouse part association over time.
+Then the mouse body is obtained by connecting tracked mouse parts.